Queen Mab From Romeo And Juliet

 “O, then, I see Queen Mab hath been with you.
 She is the fairies’ midwife, and she comes In shape no bigger than an agate stone On the forefinger of an alderman, Drawn with a team of little atomies Athwart men’s noses as they lie asleep.”

 This initial description immediately establishes Mab as a tiny, almost invisible being, highlighting her elusive and whimsical nature.
-The use of diminutive imagery – "agate stone," "little atomies" – emphasizes her ethereal and dreamlike quality.
+So the use of diminutive imagery – "agate stone," "little atomies" – emphasizes her ethereal and dreamlike quality.
 The image of her traversing men's noses while they sleep subtly introduces the theme of dreams and their influence on human experience, a theme central to the entire play.

 Mercutio further expands on Mab's mischievous activities: